 – Faceted search: through a classification system, the user is allowed to filter the results according to some parameters chosen by him and order them in various ways.
 This is aimed at speeding up response times, which must be reduced to a minimum, without affecting the relevance of the result, which must always be precise and consistent;

-– Tagging: it consists in labeling a keyword by giving it a meaning that will help the system find it more quickly.
+– Tagging: it consists in labelling a keyword by giving it a meaning that will help the system find it more quickly.
 With the use of artificial intelligence, however, this aspect is becoming less and less common, as we can make use of systems capable of detecting the answer directly from the knowledge base, making this step superfluous;

 – Controlled access: it is possible to establish individual accesses for each document, to limit the dispersion of information, in addition to a need for privacy protection.